squdgy/dailyfantasystatstool/README.md

 such as fppg over the last 5 games and complete player game logs.

 Currently, it supports
-* DraftKings: NFL/MLB/NBA/NHL/NAS
+* DraftKings: NFL/MLB/NBA/NHL/NAS/WNBA
+* FanDuel NFL/MLB/NBA/NHL/WNBA
+* FantasyDraft NFL/MLB/NBA/NHL
-* FanDuel NFL/MLB/NBA/NHL
+* Yahoo NFL/MLB/NBA/NHL

 It is primarily a javaScript app, using Sencha Ext JS 5.x and their MVC framework.
 This application is dependent on a backend web service,